tianhuil/ediblepickle/README.rst

 - Configurable computation cache storage format (i.e use human friendly keys and data, instead of pickle binary data)
 - Specify refresh to flush the cache and recompute
 - Specify your own serialize/de-serialize (save/load) functions
+- Enable gzip flag to gzip results of default or custom serialization/deserialization routines.
 - Python logging, just define your own logger to activate it